52.212-1 Instructions to Offerors—Commercial Products and Commercial Services.

 As prescribed in 12.301(b)(1), insert the following provision:

 (a) North American Industry Classification System (NAICS) code and small business size standard.
 The NAICS code(s) and small business size standard(s) for this acquisition appear elsewhere in the solicitation.
-However, the small business size standard for a concern that submits an offer, other than on a construction or service acquisition, but proposes to furnish an end item that it did not itself manufacture, process, or produce is 500 employees if the acquisition—
+However, the small business size standard for a concern that submits an offer, other than on a construction or service acquisition, but proposes to furnish an end item that it did not itself manufacture, process, or produce is 500 employees, or 150 employees for information technology value-added resellers under NAICS code 541519, if the acquisition—

 (1)Is set aside for small business and has a value above the simplified acquisition threshold;